Directed by: Karan Johar || Produced by: Apoorva Mehta, Hiroo Yash Johar, Karan Johar

 Epic Bollywood romances and Karan Johar are two things with which I have a memorable, if mixed track-record.
 I identify the former as “epic” because of Hindi blockbuster cinema’s penchant for overindulgent run-times (re: 2.5 – 3 hours) rather than truly unforgettable stories or premises; but all cynicism aside, films by Sanjay Leela Bhansali (e.g. Devdas , Bajirao Mastani ), which are vintage Bollywood, are some of my favorite movies.

 Bollywood romances by Johar, however, are films I can by and large do without.
 To this day, I resent the critical and commercial influence of his debut picture, the mega-hit Kuch Kuch Hota Hai (1998), which gave us over a decade’s worth of cringe-worthy three-hour soaps that make Dilwale Dulhania La Jayenge (1995) look like a dramatic masterpiece.
 His later films retain the same style, with My Name is Khan (2010) being one of the most boring, impotent melodramas I have ever seen.
-I’m glad his artistic influence in modern Indian filmmaking appears to be on wane, with his directorial efforts through his parent company, Dharma Productions, becoming less and less frequent.
+I’m glad his artistic influence on modern Indian filmmaking appears to be on the wane, with his directorial efforts through his parent company, Dharma Productions, becoming less and less frequent.

 Still, the Johar name continues to carry much weight in Hindi cinema, and when I saw Karan’s name on the poster upon walking into the cinema (I hadn’t looked up the film beforehand), I grew apprehensive.
 I knew what I was in for.

-In defense of my allergic reaction, the first forty-five minutes or so of Ae Dil Hai Mushkil are vintage Karan Johar; awkward character-introductions, lame dialogue, cringe-inducing dance-numbers, and juvenile humor abound as leads Ranbir Kapoor and Anushka Sharma embark on the classic, universal will-they/won’t they relationship.
+In defense of my allergic reaction, the first forty-five minutes or so of Ae Dil Hai Mushkil are vintage Karan Johar; awkward character-introductions, lame dialogue, cringe-inducing dance-numbers, and juvenile humor ad nauseum as leads Ranbir Kapoor and Anushka Sharma embark on the classic, universal will-they/won’t they relationship.
 Their characters’ motivation for spending time with one another, let alone going on double-dates, is laughable, as are the performances of their respective significant others.
 I feared for my sanity well before the end of the first act.

 That being said, there were some hopeful signs for the remainder of the film, such as intelligent flashbacks (e.g. Kapoor references his father’s “healthy relationship,” the frame smash cuts to an intentionally awkward set-up of him seated across a giant table from his dad; Sharma references her “lovable sisters,” the camera smash-cuts to a family photo of them glaring daggers at each other), and some clever slapstick like Sharma smacking Kapoor after he whines incessantly for an entire scene.
 Oh, and also the fact that Sharma and Kapoor develop a friendship!